adobe/helix-cli/README.md

 ### Static Content Handling

-Static content is delivered from the _code_ repository below the defined `staticRoot`.
-The default is `/`, so any file in the _code_ repository can be delivered.
-For better separation of content and _security_, it is advisable to create a distinct `webroot` or `docroot` (see below)

-Static content is served from the code repository of the Helix project.
+Static content is delivered from the `htdocs` directory of the _code_ repository of the Helix project.
 By default, whatever remote `origin` repository is set at the time of running `hlx publish` is used, but this can be overridden in the configuration file: